engel80/cdk-ecs-gpu/README.md

-# Sample project for ECS GPU
+# Sample project for ECS GPU Inference API

 Table Of Contents